Seattle Public Schools

 On this page, you’ll find a short video explaining the “why” behind this exciting transition, along with key information about student pathways, the implementation timeline, and training and support for educators, families, and school staff.

-Prior to the passage of (SB) 5243, districts varied in what tools they used for HSBP, meaning not all students had access to the same resources.
+Prior to the passage of Senate Bill (SB) 5243, districts varied in what tools they used for HSBP, meaning not all students had access to the same resources.
 Switching to the universal platform from SchooLinks ensures every student in Washington will have equal access to high-quality career and college readiness tools.

-llows students to adapt and customize their pathway that feels like the best match for them.
+Allows students to adapt and customize their pathway that feels like the best match for them.
 Examples of these pathways include:

 • 2-year college: associate degrees and workforce credentials